 Fontana Reservoir bikers use the others and alternating on different days a great solution so everyone can get outdoors.
 Planned correctly, a lot of people can make great use of these lands and they should be added to before they are lost to developers.
 Maintain Natural Areas Less development with paved roads and the sort would be ideal to preserve the "natural" aspects of this land.
 Individual Reservoir Levels Reservoir Levels/Economic Impacts Low lake levels are having a negative impact this spring/summer on local businesses around Fontana.
 Individual Reservoir Levels I am very concerned about the lake levels this spring/summer at Fontana Reservoir, which are currently at nearly winter-time levels.
 I am completely aware the entire area is experiencing severe drought.
 I also know that Tennessee reservoirs levels are down some.
 But nothing to compare with Fontana.
 I would like to see less daily release of water so that Fontana has water closer to full pool and is thus able to better support boating, fishing, and other water activities.
-Individuals (2) Issues are negatively affecting Fontana reservoir for recreation and environmental quality.
+Individuals (2) Reservoir Levels Issues are negatively affecting Fontana reservoir for recreation and environmental quality.
 First is poor water-level management.
 There is no sound reason behind the policy of drawing down Fontana to such low levels in winter.
 With large draw-downs, recreation is diminished and scenery degraded by barren shoreline.
-Reservoir Levels/Aquatic Habitat Lake levels that disturb fish reproduction.
+Individuals (2) Reservoir Levels/Aquatic Habitat Lake levels that disturb fish reproduction.
 Individual Reservoir Levels Water in Fontana Lake is being mismanaged.
-We haven't had a wet spring since 2003, and yet TVA continues to draw the lake down dramatically and uppercessful in the winter raying tracially law water layed dring the It seems very unfair to drop Fontana Lake during this summer drought period disproportionate to any other of the TVA managed lakes.
-We are so dependent and appreciative for its summer use to our family and we pump thousands of dollars yearly into Swain and Graham Counties.
-We have been grateful to TVA for its delaying the draw down until September in the past year or two.
-This year has been very difficult both due to rainfall shortage and seemingly reinstituted early draw down policy.
-Individual Reservoir Levels We are aware that this is an unusual summer with the drought.
+We haven't had a wet spring since 2003, and yet TVA continues to draw the lake down dramatically and unnecessarily in the winter causing tragically low water levels during the months when people want to enjoy the lake.
+Water levels should be maintained so that dry springs and summers do not cause the lake to be so low.
+Individual (5) Reservoir Levels It seems very unfair to drop Fontana Lake during this summer drought period disproportionate to any other of the TVA managed lakes.
+We are so dependent and appreciative for its summer use to our family and we pump Reservoir Levels We are aware that this is an unusual summer with the drought.
 However, the TVA has continued to drain Fontana 6-12 inches a day even since it has started to rain.
 This is a terrible inconvenience to homeowners in Fontana Lake Estates (FLE), Houseboat owners, day users and the marinas.
 It's understandable that the lake is not full, but draining it to the low levels you are is proving terrible for the Swain county economy and lake users.
 You impact so many lives when you bring the lake so low.
 Individual Natural Resources Natural Resource Protection Support continued public cleanup days at varied locations for litter along shore and floating.
 Individual Aquatic Habitat Need signs and aggressive penalties for the introduction of unapproved species in any waters.
 Specifically spotted bass in Fontana.
 Because of this smallmouth bass are extinct in Chatuge.
 Do something before it happens at Fontana!!!
 Individual Water Quality Avoid any industrial & silt runoff from new construction.
 Individual Erosion Sediment and trash loads.
 Counties need stronger erosion control programs.
 Individual Compliance Enforcement FONTANA: enforce the law concerning camp fires particularly near the homes at Fontana Lake estates. ie: reduce the potential for a fire Individual Enforcement Need to enforce littering and fine folks on land and water!
 When walking Individual